 2. More than one of the sanctions listed above may be imposed for any single violation.

 3. Other than University expulsion or revocation or withholding of a degree, disciplinary sanctions shall not be made part of the student’s permanent academic record, but shall become part of the student’s disciplinary record.
-Upon graduation, the student’s disciplinary record may be expunged of disciplinary actions other than residence hall expulsion, University probation, University suspension, University expulsion, or revocation or withholding of a degree, upon application to the Office of the Dean of Students.
+Upon graduation, the student’s disciplinary record may be expunged of disciplinary actions other than residence hall expulsion, University probation, University suspension, University expulsion, or revocation or withholding of a degree, upon application to Student Conduct and Community Standards.
 In situations involving both a Responding Party (or group or organization) and a Reporting Party, the records of the process and of the sanctions imposed, if any, shall be considered the education records the Responding Party.

 4. The following sanctions may be imposed upon groups or organizations: